What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - New Zealand

 New Zealand is a place where you can enjoy large-scale riding during the summer in Japan.
 It is divided into the North Island and the South Island, and the South Island in particular is home to popular ski resorts such as Mt.
 Hutt, Cardrona, Treble Cone, Coronet Peak, and The Remarkables

-The further south you go, the colder it gets, and the snow is abundant and stable, resulting in excellent snow quality.
+The further south you go, the colder it gets, and the more abundant and consistent the snowfall, the better the snow quality.
 Mt.
-Hutt is particularly famous for its powder snow.
-Cardrona boasts a world-class half-pipe, and normally at this time of year, pro riders from around the world flock here to train.
+Hutt, in particular, is famous for its powder.
+Cardrona has a world-class halfpipe, and in a typical year, professional riders from all over the world flock there to train at this time.

-What is the current situation at snow resorts in New Zealand, given the COVID-19 pandemic?
+So, what is the current situation like for snow resorts in New Zealand amidst the coronavirus pandemic?

 Coronet Peak

-Current status of New Zealand and ski areas
+Current situation in New Zealand and ski areas:

 Ski resorts are open!